wardz/DRList-1.0/README.md

 Library that contains (hopefully) the most up to date [diminishing returns](https://wow.gamepedia.com/Diminishing_returns) categorization.
 This is purely the diminishing return data itself with API's to determine if a spellID has a diminishing return, if it diminishes in PvE and the category it diminishes in.

 **This addon is a fork/rewrite of [DRData-1.0.](https://www.wowace.com/projects/drdata-1-0) which seems to be abandoned.**
-DRList is updated to seamlessly support both Classic and Retail World of Warcraft, and most likely The Burning Crusade if it gets released.
+DRList is updated to seamlessly support both Classic, TBC and Retail World of Warcraft.

 [API Documentation.](https://wardz.github.io/DRList-1.0/)

 ## Upgrading from DRData to DRList

 - All occurances of `DRData` must be renamed to `DRList`.
 - There's a new category added for Disarms, depending on how your addon is coded you might need to account for this.
-(In Classic there's several new categories added, check the [wiki](https://github.com/wardz/DRList-1.0/wiki/DR-Categories).)
+(In Classic/TBC there's several new categories added, check the [wiki](https://github.com/wardz/DRList-1.0/wiki/DR-Categories).)
 - If you used to access the tables directly, you'll now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
 The only exception for this is
   the spell list table.
 For API functions there should be no need for changes.